finn79426/PortScanner/README.md

 A high-performance, asynchronous CLI tool designed for network reconnaissance.
 It enumerates subdomains using Certificate Transparency (CT) logs and performs concurrent port scanning on resolved targets.

+Designed as a **proof-of-concept** for handling massive concurrency in Rust using tokio and futures.

 ## Features

 - **Passive Reconnaissance**: Retrieves subdomains from crt.sh (Certificate Transparency logs) to minimize direct interaction with the target initially.